daytonaio/daytona/README.md

     <a href="https://twitter.com/Daytona">Twitter</a>
   </p>

+## Why Daytona?
+Daytona is a radically simple open source development environment manager.

+Setting up development environments has become increasingly challenging over time, especially when aiming to set up remotely, where the complexity increases by a order of magnitude.
+The process is so complex that we've compiled a [comprehensive guide](https://www.daytona.io/dotfiles/diy-guide-to-transform-any-machine-into-a-codespace) detailing all the necessary steps to set one up—spanning __5,000 words__, __7 steps__, and requiring anywhere from 15 to __45 minutes__.

+This complexity is unnecessary.

+With Daytona, you need only to execute a single command: `daytona create`.

+Daytona automates the entire process; provisioning the instance, interpreting and applying the configuration, setting up prebuilds, establishing a secure VPN connection, securly connecting your local or a Web IDE, and assigning a fully qualified domain name to the development environment for easy sharing and collaboration.

+As a developer, you can immediately start focusing on what matters most—your code.

 ## Backstory
 We spent most of our careers building cloud development environments.
 In 2009, we launched what was likely the first commercial [Cloud IDE](https://codeanywhere.com) project.
 At that time, technology was lacking, forcing us to develop everything from scratch—the IDE, the environment orchestrator, and almost everything else.
 A lot of people were interested, and over 2.5 million developers signed up!
 But we were too early, and we asked too much from our users to change how they worked.